AntreasAntoniou/Learning_to_Learn_via_Self-Critique/README.md

 checkpoining and even fault-tolerant code.
 If your script is killed for whatever reason, you can simply rerun the script.
 It will find where it was before it was killed and continue onwards towards convergence!

-- few_shot_learning_system.py: Contains the meta_learning_system class which is where most of MAML and MAML++ are actually implemented.
+- few_shot_learning_system.py: Contains the meta_learning_system class which is where most of MAML++ and SCA are actually implemented.
 It takes care of inner and outer loop optimization, checkpointing, reloading and statistics generation, as well as setting the rng seeds in pytorch.